tskit-dev/tutorials/terminology_and_concepts.md

 ::::{margin}
 :::{note}
-See {ref}`sec_intro_downloading_datafiles` to run this tutorial on your own computer
+See {ref}`sec_intro_downloading_datafiles` to run this tutorial on your own computer.
 :::
 ::::

-A tree sequence is a data structure which describes a set of correlated evolutionary trees, together with some associated data that specifies, for example, the location of mutations in the tree sequence.
-More technically, a tree sequence stores a biological structure known as an "Ancestral Recombination Graph", or ARG.
+A tree sequence is a data structure which describes a set of correlated evolutionary trees, together with some associated data that specifies, for example, the location of mutations in the genome.
+More technically, a tree sequence stores a population genetics object known as an Ancestral Recombination Graph (ARG).

+Below are the most important terms and concepts that you'll encounter in these tutorials.
+A concise glossary of these terms and concepts is available at {ref}`here <tskit:sec_data_model_definitions>`.
-Below are the most important {ref}`terms and concepts <tskit:sec_data_model_definitions>` that you'll encounter in these tutorials,  but first we'll {func}`~tskit.load` a tree sequence from a `.trees` file using the {ref}`tskit:sec_python_api` (which will be used in the rest of this tutorial):
+But first we'll {func}`~tskit.load` a tree sequence from a `.trees` file using the {ref}`tskit:sec_python_api` (which will be used in the rest of this tutorial):

 ```{code-cell} ipython3